Towards Generalist Foundation Model for Radiology by Leveraging Web-scale 2D&3D Medical Data: Building Generalist Foundation Model for Radiology

 \textbf{Multi-modal fusion.} To fuse the visual-language information, we interleave the visual embedding with text embeddings from tokenization, where the special image placeholder token is simply replaced with the corresponding visual embedding.
-The resulting interleaved sequence is then passed into a decoder-only large language model~($\Phi_\text{llm}$) to obtain the output, its self-attention transformer layers can thus naturally be re-used as multi-modal fusion modules:
+The resulting interleaved sequence is then passed into a decoder-only large language model~($\Phi_\text{llm}$), the self-attention transformer layers in LLM can thus naturally be re-used as multi-modal fusion modules:

 where $t_i, u_i$ refer to the text and visual embeddings, $p$ is the probability distribution for the next token.